 Cold wallets offer offline security for long-term cryptocurrency storage.

-Paper Wallets: These include the processes of writing private and public keys on paper.
+Paper Wallets: A piece of paper containing seed phrases and private keys, ensuring cold storage security.
 But when they are completely offline, they can be damaged by physical means.
 Cold paper wallets are cheap solutions to store your assets, but they need to be secure to prevent physical damage.

 Advantages | Disadvantages |